This guide builds on the Configure Stations step in the Getting Started section. If you haven't worked through that yet, start there first.

 date_overrides shines for:

-For seasonal programming that spans a range of dates, look at active_rules with date_range instead.
+For seasonal programming that needs a completely different config for weeks or months, look at active_rules with date_range instead.
 That swaps in a whole alternate config file for the duration of the range.
-Use date_overrides when you only need to change one specific day.
+Use date_overrides when you want to adjust specific hours on one day or across a short span of dates without replacing your whole configuration.

 Complete Example